laurigurev/tsort/README.md

 ## How to use it

 Example file is [main.cpp](main.cpp).
-Step 1. create vector with all edges
+1. create vector with all edges
-Step 2. create vector with all nodes
+2. create vector with all nodes
-Step 3. create empty vector for sorted nodes
+3. create empty vector for sorted nodes
-Step 4. pass on these parameters to function tsort:tsort(...)
+4. pass on these parameters to function tsort:tsort(...)

 ## Notice